Cubs vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has recorded 30 hits with four doubles, five home runs and 13 walks.
+- Bogaerts has put up 31 hits with four doubles, five home runs and 13 walks.
 He has driven in 12 runs with one stolen base.

 Bogaerts Recent Games